 I now come to the priesthood, centre of unity to Israel, and to the change which took place at the time of the establishment of royalty.
 That a remarkable change then took place cannot be questioned.
 Ichabod had been written upon Israel, and every ordinary relationship with God had been broken, for the ark of the covenant had been taken.
 Hannah (in the song in which she celebrates, before this disaster, the goodness of God toward herself) had proclaimed that He would give power to His king, and would exalt the horn of His anointed.

 The kingly rule is established, but, at first, not such as was according to the will of God, but, in truth, by the great sin of the people, who, in making a king, rejected God who was their King.
 And from that time the ark was never restored to its place in the tabernacle, but David removed it to the Mount Zion; and having established all the order of the house of God, upon a new footing, he had to leave to his successor (Solomon) the execution of all that which he had received by inspiration, as well as the instalment of the priests in the temple.
 The order established by David was communicated to him by revelation, just as much as that of the tabernacle had been to Moses.
 Everything was arranged afresh, although there were elements common to both.
 It was, then, the epoch of a great change, when grace, acting by means of David, placed the blessing of the people upon a new footing at a time when all had been lost.
 The prophet comes in between the two states referred to, it is true, as a sort of mediator, in the person of Samuel; but we will leave this for the present.
-His office was the sovereign means, employed by God, to maintain His relationship with the people, when it was unfaithful and fallen into -decay.
-That I have rightly estimated this standing of the kingly authority of David, is proved by the close of @Psalm 78 where it is said:&#8212;
+His office was the sovereign means, employed by God, to maintain His relationship with the people, when it was unfaithful and fallen into decay.
+That I have rightly estimated this standing of the kingly authority of David, is proved by the close of @Psalm 78 where it is said: --

-&#8220;When God heard this, he was wroth, and greatly abhorred
+"When God heard this, he was wroth, and greatly abhorred

 {246}